xing/hops/packages/config/README.md

 All keys matching `/(config|file|dir)s?$/i` will be treated as a filesystem path (or array thereof) and resolved relative to your app's root folder.
 This only applies if the respective value is not an absolute path already.

+Additionally, you can use placeholders within such filesystem configs to reference others.
+For example, by configuring `"fooDir": "<cacheDir>/foo"`, you can specify a subfolder of cache directory.

 ## Configure via `package.json`

 The following example package.json shows how the config object might look like: